conradakunga/Blog/_posts/2025-04-23-designing-building-packaging-a-scalable-testable-net-open-source-component-part-7-sequence-verification-with-moq.md

         return metadata;
 ```

-One way would be to assert that the **specific arguments were called**, given we have set them up.
+One way would be to assert that the **specific arguments were called**, given that we have set them up.

 ```c#
 // Check that the compressor's Compress method was called once